 Class 1(b) riparian on coastal waters: property owners holding a freehold estate of record with a deeded right of access to riparian property are entitled to apply for a single mooring permit per property directly adjacent to that riparian property.
-The Town shall provide delineation of each such mooring area.
-Each such mooring area is available to members of the general public.
-This does not imply any right to trespass on private property.
+If the area is delineated as a mooring area and where public access is available members of the general public shall be entitled to apply for a mooring permit there.

 Class 2 (a) private easement: a non-riparian property owner holding a freehold estate of record with a deeded private right-of-way or easement to coastal waters granted in an original property subdivision are entitled to apply, per property, for a single mooring permit directly adjacent to that right-of-way or easement.
-The Town shall provide delineation of each such mooring area.
-Each such mooring area is available to members of the general public.
-This does not imply any right to trespass on private property.
+If the area is delineated as a mooring area and where public access is available members of the general public shall be entitled to apply for a mooring permit there.

 Class 2(b) right-of-way: a non-riparian property owner holding a freehold estate of record within one thousand (1,000) feet of a public right-of-way to coastal waters is entitled to apply, per property, for a single mooring permit per property directly adjacent to that right-of-way.
-The Town shall provide delineation of each such mooring area.
-Each such mooring area is available to members of the general public.
-This does not imply any right to trespass on private property.
+If the area is delineated as a mooring area and where public access is available members of the general public shall be entitled to apply for a mooring permit there.